Garrison Starr: Geffen records

 In 2005, Starr appeared with other artists in a series of performances at L.A.'s Room 5 as the North La Brea All Star Conquistadors.
 These performances were later released in a series of live albums by KUFALA Recordings.
 The group, consisting of Starr, Gabriel Mann, Jay Nash, and Adrianne, toured the eastern United States in spring 2007.

 Also in 2005, Starr returned to the south to Nashville, Tennessee, where she completed The Sound of You and Me, which was released in March 2006.
 Released by Vanguard Records, it includes a fellow Vanguard artist Mindy Smith on background vocals for the track "We Were Just Boys and Girls."

 In 2007, Starr completed a collection of songs, Fans' Greatest Hits, Volume One (Live) for which she asked fans to vote for their top 10 favorite songs.
 She then recorded new acoustic studio versions of those songs.

 Starr released The Girl That Killed September on October 18, 2007, in association with Media Creature Music.

 In 2008, Starr formed a new band with Josh Joplin called Among The Oak & Ash.
 Their self-titled debut album was released on June 16, 2009, on Verve Records.

-In 2009, Starr formed a new band with Glen Phillips, former singer for '90s alt-rock band Toad the Wet Sprocket.
+In 2009, Starr formed a new band with Glen Phillips, singer for '90s alt-rock band Toad the Wet Sprocket.
 They called themselves Plover and released a self-titled album in 2009.

 In 2010, Starr released ReLive, a critically acclaimed live album featuring fan favorites as well as some new tracks.
 The album was recorded at Nashville's 12th and Porter during one take and released via Brite Revolution.

 In 2012, Starr embarked on her first attempt at a self-release.
-Amateur, featuring all original songs with a guest appearances including Mary Chapin Carpenter and a co-write with Kevin Devine was entirely fan funded via the crowd funding site PledgeMusic, and released May 1, 2012.
+Amateur, featuring all original songs with a guest appearance including Mary Chapin Carpenter and a co-write with Kevin Devine was entirely fan funded via the crowd funding site PledgeMusic, and released May 1, 2012.

 In September 2013, Starr formed a new project called This, the Silent War.
 The first single "Setting Sun" was released on October 1, 2013.

 In 2017, Starr released What If There Is No Destination, led off by the single "Put Your Weapon Down", with the profits from this single going to the National Center for Victims of Crime for the victims of the Orlando tragedy.